A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Introduction

 \section{Introduction}

 The missing-data problem has a long history in Statistics (e.g., Afifi and Elashoff 1966, Hartley and Hocking 1971) that featured methodology and computational developments (e.g., Little and Rubin 2014).
-A standard framework for handling missing data, called missing-data mechanisms (MDM), was set up by Rubin (1976) and followed extensively in the literature.
+In this regard, a standard framework for handling the missing data, called missing-data mechanisms (MDM; Rubin 1976), is highly influential.
 Let $Y$ denote the complete data.
-The data are missing completely at random (MCAR) if the probability distribution of the missing does not depend on either the observed or missing values in $Y$.
+The data are missing completely at random (MCAR) if the probability distribution of the missing does not depend on either the observed or the missing values in $Y$.
 Let $Y_{\rm obs}$ and $Y_{\rm mis}$ denote the observed and missing parts of $Y$.
 The data are missing at random (MAR) if the probability distribution of the missing depends only on $Y_{\rm obs}$; otherwise, the data are missing not at random (MNAR).
 Of course, MCAR is a stronger assumption than MAR, but even the latter is usually unverifiable, in practice.

 The MDM have led to the development of multiple imputation (MI) methods, which apply under the MCAR or MAR assumptions.
-For the most part, a MI procedure consists of the following steps: (i) impute the missing values with values randomly drawn from some distributions to generate complete cases data set; (ii) perform the same analysis on each of the imputed complete data sets; and (iii) combine the results of the analysis based on different imputed data sets in some way.
+For the most part, a MI procedure consists of the following steps: (i) impute the missing values with values randomly drawn from some distributions to generate several complete cases data sets; (ii) perform the same analysis on each of the imputed complete data sets; and (iii) combine the results of the analysis based on different imputed data sets in some way.
 A version of MI called MICE (multiple imputation via chained equations) has been implemented in R (Van Buuren and Groothuis-Oudshoon 2011).
 In MICE, the imputation in step (i) is done in a way similar to the Gibbs sampler (e.g., Liu 2004).

-Despite the profound impact that MI has had in the ``missing-data world'', it may be wondered if there is something conceptually simpler.
+Despite the impact of MI on the ``missing-data world'', it may be wondered if there is something conceptually simpler.
 To see this, let us first consider a simpler case of longitudinal data, in which there are missing covariates but no missing responses.
-Linear mixed models (LMM) are widely used for longitudinal data since the seminal paper of Laird and Ware (1982).
+Generalized linear mixed models (GLMM) have been widely used for longitudinal data in health and medical studies since the seminal paper of Laird and Ware (1982).
 See, for example, Diggle {\it et al.} (2002), Jiang and Nguyen (2021).
-A standard LMM can be expressed as
+Suppose that, conditional on vectors of subject-specific random effects, $\alpha_{i}=(\alpha_{ik})_{1\leq k\leq d}$, $1\leq i\leq m$, responses $y_{it}$, $1\leq i\leq m, t\in T_{i}$ are independent with conditional probability density function (pdf), or probability mass function (pmf), given by